abg/dbsake/docs/subcommands.rst

    Output view as CREATE OR REPLACE so that running the DDL against MySQL will overwrite a view.

+.. option:: --raw-types

+   Add comment to base tables noting the underlying mysql type code as MYSQL_TYPE_<name>.

 .. option:: path [path...]

    Specify the .frm files to generate a CREATE TABLE command from.

 .. versionchanged:: 1.0.2
    Views are parsed from .frm files rather than skipped.

+.. versionchanged:: 1.0.2
+   Raw MySQL types are no longer added as comments unless the --raw-types option is specified.

+.. versionchanged:: 1.0.2
+   A -- Table structure for table \`<name>\` comment is added before each table

+.. versionadded:: 1.0.2
+   The :option:`frm-to-schema --raw-types` option

 .. versionadded:: 1.0.2
    The :option:`frm-to-schema --replace` option